Joyce F. Brown

 Joyce works part-time as a Registered Broker’s Assistant in her husband’s financial planning and investment business and is NASD series seven licensed.

 Joyce is committed to attending and participating in the city’s activities, meetings and events.
-Her council assignments include the Parks and Recreation Commission, Liaison to the Davis Arts Council, and the Audit Committee.
+Her council assignments include Mayor Pro tem, Parks and Recreation Commission, Davis County Transportation Board, Utah League of Cities and Towns Legislative Affairs Committee and the Audit Committee.

 Joyce believes it is important to continue to provide infrastructure such as Layton Parkway to help citizens move through the city.
 She also sees the importance of jobs that support families such as those that have been created in Layton City as businesses have been attracted to locate in projects like the East Gate Business Park.
 Joyce feels that the recreation opportunities in Layton such as the monthly Family Recreation activities and those that have been added with the expansion of Ellison Park, the new Legacy Junior High gymnasium and Legacy Park (which includes an interactive electronic playground), and the city’s completion of the D&RG Trail are great places for families to spend time together.